rlauer6/doc-converter/README.md

-On the other hand you can just throw your hands up and so say, "oh bloody hell", and see what the dang CloudFormation template is trying to do in that wonky UserData section:
+On the other hand you can just throw your hands up and so say, "oh bloody hell", and see what the dang CloudFormation template is trying to do in that wonky UserData section and do it all by hand.

 ```
 "UserData"           : { "Fn::Base64" : { "Fn::Join" : ["", [